 Provisions on rights, no warranties and remedies:

 From the disclosing party’s point of view, it is important to keep control of all confidential information both, disclosed (keep the property right) and undisclosed (no obligation to disclose).
 Also, whatever the receiving party does with the information, the disclosing party should not become target of any claims because of having disclosed the information.

 From the receiving party’s point of view, given its obligations to keep the confidential information secret, it is important to be able to stop the flow of unwanted confidential information.

 6.1.
 The place of performance of this AGREEMENT is [location].
 This AGREEMENT shall be governed by and construed in accordance with the laws of [location].
 The court of competent jurisdiction for [location] shall have sole jurisdiction for all controversies under this AGREEMENT.

 6.2.
-Should any provision of this AGREEMENT be or become invalid or unenforceable, the remaining provisions shall remain valid.
-In the place of the invalid provision, a valid provision is presumed to be agreed upon by the parties which comes economically closest to the one actually agreed upon; the same shall apply in the case of an omission.
+Should any provision of this AGREEMENT be ineffective, the remaining provisions shall remain valid.
+In the place of the ineffective provision, a valid provision is presumed to be agreed upon by the parties which comes economically closest to the one actually agreed upon; the same shall apply in the case of an omission.

 6.3.
 Any changes or modifications of this AGREEMENT have to be made in writing.
 The requirement of written form can only be waived in writing.

 6.4.
 This AGREEMENT takes effect on the EFFECTIVE DATE [dd.mm.yyyy] and expires upon termination by one party or, at the latest, on [dd.mm.yyyy].
 Any obligations under this AGREEMENT survive the expiration for the duration of the SURVIVAL TERM.